MLee010/MinkyungLee/_portfolio/portfolio-3.md

 1. **[20AECT_SNA](https://mlee010.github.io/MinkyungLee/files/20SNA.pdf)** - Investigates how individuals communicate within an online network, revealing patterns of interaction and influence.

-2. **[21AECT_Knowledge Convergence](https://mlee010.github.io/MinkyungLee/files/21KC.pdf)** ([Proceedings](https://mlee010.github.io/MinkyungLee/files/21KCproceeding.pdf)),[21AECT_Lexical Analysis](https://mlee010.github.io/MinkyungLee/files/21Lexical.pdf): These studies explore the collective construction of knowledge, showing how individuals' understandings converge in collaborative settings.
-This study explores the impact of collaborative concept mapping on knowledge convergence.
-An analysis revealed the influence of prior individual map creation and group contingencies on collaborative knowledge construction.

-3. **[21AECT_Sociogram Perception](https://mlee010.github.io/MinkyungLee/files/21Perception.pdf)**: This research examines the elements of the Community of Inquiry (CoI) framework and their predictive capacity for overall course satisfaction.
+2. **[21AECT_Sociogram Perception](https://mlee010.github.io/MinkyungLee/files/21Perception.pdf)**: This research examines the elements of the Community of Inquiry (CoI) framework and their predictive capacity for overall course satisfaction.

 4. **[23AERA_Community Detection Algorithm](https://mlee010.github.io/MinkyungLee/files/AERA23_Louvain.pdf)**: This paper showcases a modularity optimization method for community detection in asynchronous online discussions.
 The research emphasizes the potential of this method for anticipating group effectiveness and its implications for group design and analysis.